 In 1985 IMO adopted resolution A.578 (14) Guidelines for Vessel Traffic Services, which said that VTS was particularly appropriate in the approaches and access channels of a port as well as in areas having high traffic density, movements of noxious or dangerous cargoes, navigational difficulties, narrow channels, or environmental sensitivity.
-The Guidelines also made clear that decisions concerning effective navigation and manoeuvring of the vessel remained with the ship's master.
+The Guidelines also clarified that decisions concerning effective navigation and maneuvering of the vessel remained with the ship's master.

 SOLAS Chapter V (International Convention for the Safety of Life at Sea) states: